sk7725/Commandblocks/README.md

 ### /gamerule string:rulename (boolean|int:state)
 Sets the gamerule or gets the current gamerule.
 Fails if no such gamerule exists, or state is not specified and the current state of the gamerule is false or 0.
-  - commandBlockOutput
-    whether to log command failures in multiplayer chat.
+`commandBlockOutput` whether to log command failures in multiplayer chat.
-  - commandBlockTitle
-    whether to log command failures as a popup.
+`commandBlockTitle` whether to log command failures as a popup.
-  - setWave
-    sets current wave.
+`setWave` sets current wave.
 For more gamerules, refer [here](https://github.com/Anuken/Mindustry/blob/master/core/src/mindustry/game/Rules.java).

 ### /fx(/particle) string:effect (pos:x pos:y) (string:color)
 Plays particle effects on the given position.
 Fails if coordinates are below 0.

+### /playsound string:effect (pos:x pos:y) (int:volume)
+Plays a sound on the given position.
+Fails if coordinates are below 0.
+Default volume is 0.5.

 ### /give string:item (int:amount)
 Gives the executor an amount of an item.